Yermo/nativescript-mapbox/README.md

         icon: 'res://cool_marker', // use either this preferred way (to grab a density-independent marker from app resources), or:
         // icon: 'http(s)://my-remote-image', // an image from the interwebs (see the note at the bottom of this readme), or:
         iconPath: 'res/markers/green_pin_marker.png', // anywhere in your app folder
+        selected: true, // makes the callout show immediately when the marker is added (note: only 1 marker can be selected at a time)
         onTap: function(marker) { console.log("This marker was tapped"); },
         onCalloutTap: function(marker) { console.log("The callout of this marker was tapped"); }
       }